-When support is generated for basic job accounting, DOS/VSE includes for each partition in the system a job accounting table comprising fourteen fields.
+When support is generated for basic job accounting, a job accounting table comprising fourteen fields is included for each partition in the system.
 At the end of each job step and job, information is stored in fields 1 to 14 of the Job Accounting table (see Figure 4-4).

-In addition, DOS/VSE may be requested (at the time of system generation) to include the number of SIO (Start I/O) instructions issued per device for each job step and job.
+In addition, you may request (at the time of supervisor generation) to have included the number of SIO (Start I/O) instructions issued per device for each job step and job.
 The job accounting table for each partition is then extended to contain the additional fields 15 and 16 shown in Figure 4-4.

 SIO accounting is performed for the number of devices specified to be supported by the facility for each partition.
-The maximum is 255 and has no relation to the number of devices specified for the total DOS/VSE.
+The maximum is 255 and has no relation to the number of devices specified for the total VSE system.
 If more devices are accessed than the number specified, SIOs on the excess devices will not be counted.